 Secondly, stop using the scalp-hair shampoos on your beard.
 Seriously, just stop.
 The androgenic facial hair is extremely reliant on the natural sebum oils.
 This is why I recommend you to switch into using mild beard shampoo instead (and even then, using it sparingly in small amounts when necessary).

 Alternatively, you could also make your own shampoo at home (which is surprisingly easy and cheap), we even have a recipe for that in our article here.

 2. Don’t Blow-Dry your Facial Hair

 Blow drying a wet beard can be used occasionally as a beard styling tool or if you’re in rush and simply need to get that beard dried up quickly.
-The blow dryer is also a great tool for straightening curly beard hairs at home.
+A blow dryer is also a great tool for straightening curly beard hairs at home.

 However, when done too much, blow drying will dry up the skin under your facial hair.
 If you use the heat setting on your dryer, there’s also a high probability that some of the natural oils will oxidize in the beard and damage the beard hairs in the process.